How To Predict The Weather Using Your Cloud Knowledge And Your Home Weather Station

-When we talk about surroundings in this context, I am referring to the atmospheric conditions surrounding the clouds.
+When we talk about surroundings in this context, we refer to the atmospheric conditions surrounding the clouds.

 While studying a cloud, make notes of any wind movements, changes in temperature, any rainfall, and other conditions you experience.
-Knowing what the conditions are like and what specific attributes a certain cloud has, should help to eliminate any confusion even further.
+Knowing what the conditions are like and what specific attributes a certain cloud has should help to eliminate any further confusion.

 Make sure you record all your observation when identifying clouds.
 Even a simple spreadsheet will do to capture all your observations and conclusions, as well as the date and time of each event.

 This will be vital information to compare with your weather station data to form weather patterns and make accurate weather forecasts.

 Modern home weather stations have more sensors than you'll ever need.
 My own Ambient Weather Osprey station has ten sensors, but I seldom pay attention to more than five of them.
 I simply don't need them.

 If you are familiar with any of my other articles, you will know I consider the following three atmospheric variables the most important in any weather station.
 They are: